mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The ciphersuites are defined in section {{mls-ciphersuites}}.

+### KEMs

-Depending on the Diffie-Hellman group of the ciphersuite, different rules apply to private key derivation and public key verification.
+Depending on the KEM of the ciphersuite, different rules apply to private key derivation and public key verification.
 For all ciphersuites defined in this document, the Derive-Key-Pair function begins by deriving a "key pair secret" of appropriate length, then converting it to a private key in the